beksultan-mukhamedadiuly/Group3-wcs210/README.md

 <a name="pass"></a>
 ## 4. Passenger info
-* Fill in the passenger information form such as gender, full name, date of birth, document info, etc. Then press **continue**.
+Fill in the passenger information form.
+The required fields are:
+* Gender
+* Name and Surname
+* Document type and its number
+* Date of Birth
+* Email
+* Phone number

+Press **continue**.
 > If you could not go to the next page, please make sure that the contact information was entered correctly and all mandatory fields were filled out.
 Name and Surname should contain letters of the Latin alphabet only.

 <a name="service"></a>
 ## 5. Services
-* Adjust the services page according to your needs and/or desires, including extra baggage, special meals and special assistance.
+Adjust the services page according to your needs and/or desires.
+This includes:
+* Extra baggage.
+You are only allowed to bring the baggage of 8 kg to the plane.
+For an additional price, you can increase this amount by 23 kg.
+The price varies from flight to flight.
+* Special Meal (free).
+You are able to adjust the food given to you.
+* Special Services (free).
+This is for people with disabilities.
+You are able to choose additional assistance from the staff, such as a wheelchair.

 <a name="seat"></a>
 ## 6. Seat reservation